Skip to main content

 There are other miscellaneous issues, like having galvanized plumbing or knob-and-tube wiring, but the summation is pretty straightforward.
 Progressive is into relatively modern homes.
 But then they’re a modern company.

-Further down in this article, we’ll dig a little deeper by discussing what makes Progressive a good or not-so-good fit for your insurance needs.
+Further down in this article, we’ll dig a little deeper by discussing what makes Progressive a good or not-so-good fit for your insurance requirements.

 What is the Claims Process Like for Progressive Insurance?

-Progressive boasts what it calls “an easy claim experience.”
-We at Horan can attest that the carrier goes the extra mile to process claims efficiently with ample communication.
+Progressive offers what it calls “an easy claim experience.”
+We at Horan can attest that the carrier processes claims efficiently with ample communication.
 You can file a claim directly through Progressive’s website and app or by contacting your independent agent, who is familiar with the entire process.

 Progress offers detailed walkthroughs on their site, whether you’re filing an auto, home, boat, RV, or other claim through the carrier.